NixyDev/Nx-Store/README.md

-The software/applications/APIS that can run our software?
+Which software/applications/APIS that can run our software?

 Almost every software can run our software correctly